Level 3 City & Guilds Award in Advanced Welding Skills in Manual Metal Arc (MMA)

 Knowledge Learning Outcomes?

-Learning Outcome Six – Explain the health & safety and welding specific underpinning knowledge requirements for the process (MMA)
+Learning Outcome Six – Explain the health & safety and welding specific underpinning knowledge requirements for the process.

-You must complete at least two Level 2 units before you will be accepted onto the Level 3 programme.
+You must complete Level 2 unit before you will be accepted onto the Level 3 programme or have significant industrial experience.

 You can progress to another welding process at Level 3 (MMA, TIG or MIG) or pursue a coding standard.